8.2 Administration and governance

 On this page

 As culture in Germany is the responsibility of the federal states, there is no national ministry of culture.
-The federal government’s (Bundesregierung) culture policy is coordinated by the Federal Government Commissioner for Culture and the Media (Staatsministerin für Kultur und Medien), who reports directly to the Federal Chancellor (Bundeskanzlerin).
+The federal government’s (Bundesregierung) culture policy is coordinated by the Federal Government Commissioner for Culture and the Media (Staatsministerin für Kultur und Medien), who reports directly to the Federal Chancellor (Bundeskanzler).
 The Commissioner’s role includes ensuring the provision of funding to nationally relevant cultural institutions and projects.
-The Commissioner’s reach is limited given that the Federal Government lacks genuine power in the field of culture.
+The Commissioner’s reach is limited given that the federal government lacks genuine power in the field of culture.
 Instead, responsibility for cultural policy lies to some extent with the federal states (Länder), which have cultural sovereignty or “Kulturhoheit”, but mainly with local communities (Kommunen).
 The Länder each maintain a competent ministry to this end; at the local level, the municipalities exercise this function via their respective cultural authority (Kulturamt).
+In response to the Covid-19 crisis, the Commissioner launched a funding initiative called NEUSTART KULTUR, a comprehensive rescue package providing around 1 billion euros in additional funding for companies in the cultural and media sector.

-Child and youth services at national (Bund) and federal state (Länder) level
+Child and youth services at national level (Bund)

 Representatives of cultural youth education at national level (Bund)